-Neighbours, friends or family who have to stay at home because someone in the household has coronavirus/symptoms.
+- Neighbours, friends or family who have to stay at home because someone in their household has coronavirus/symptoms.

-Neighbours, friends or family who are 70 and over, or have and health conditions (that means you are offered the flu jab on grounds of health each year)
+- Neighbours, friends or family who are 70 and over, or have health conditions e.g. are offered the flu jab on grounds of health each year.

 Providing practical help

-There are simple ways you can help your neighbours without exposing yourself or them, if they cannot leave the house:
+There are simple ways you can help your neighbours, without putting yourself or them at risk, if they cannot leave the house:

 How to do this safely

-Keep a distance of at least 2 metres (3 steps) away from people you are helping – if you have to see them on the doorstep
+- Keep a distance of at least 2 metres (3 steps) away from people you are helping if you have to see them e.g. on a doorstep.

-Do not place yourself in compromising positions where you may feel unsafe, for instance helping late at night.
+- Do not place yourself in compromising positions where you may feel unsafe e.g. helping late at night.

 Providing emotional support

 Self-isolation can be a really lonely time.
 However, Government advice is available to protect the most vulnerable in our society.
-We can help each other by staying in touch – whether neighbours or friends and family who live further away.
-You can do all of these from your own home:
+We can help each other by staying in touch – whether neighbours or friends or family.
+You can do this from your own home:

-You can encourage people to stay mentally and physically active with activities such as cooking, reading, gardening, online learning or watching films.
+- Encourage people to stay mentally and physically active with pursuits like cooking, reading, gardening, online learning or watching films.

-Share trusted sources of information.
-It’s easy to become worried by online information, some of which may be deliberately designed to mislead people.
-Help your community by sharing trusted information from websites like
+- It’s easy to become worried by online information, some of which may be deliberately designed to mislead people.
+Help your community by sharing trusted information:

-If someone you don’t know calls at your home, always ask for valid ID and always ensure you are comfortable sharing details like your phone number or address.
-Only provide information on a need-to-know basis and if you have seen valid ID.
+If someone you don’t know calls at your home, always ask for valid ID and only provide information on a need-to-know basis.
 Do not share financial details like credit/debit card numbers.

 Do not feel pressured into providing information.
-If you have doubts about those who are approaching you, and are concerned, it is advised that you don’t engage, and report serious suspicious behaviour to police.
+If you have doubts about those who are approaching you, and are concerned, it is advised that you don’t engage.
+Report suspicious behaviour to the police.